uptane/pures/pure2.md

 ### Offline-update snapshot metadata

-The offline-update snapshot metadata lists version numbers and filenames of all offline-update targets metadata files.
+The offline-update snapshot metadata lists version numbers and filenames of all offline-update Targets metadata files.

-For each offline-update targets metadata file on the repository, the offline-update snapshot metadata SHALL contain the following information:
+For each offline-update Targets metadata file on the repository, the offline-update snapshot metadata SHALL contain the following information:

-1. The filename and version number of the offline-update targets metadata file.
+1. The filename and version number of the offline-update Targets metadata file.

-### Offline-update targets metadata
+### Offline-update Targets metadata

-Each offline-update targets metadata file on a repository contains information about a set of images eligible to be installed on devices.
-Like other Director targets metadata files, offline-update targets metadata files SHALL NOT contain delegations.
+Each offline-update Targets metadata file on a repository contains information about a set of images eligible to be installed on devices.
+Like other Director Targets metadata files, offline-update Targets metadata files SHALL NOT contain delegations.

-When a device is validating offline-update targets metadata, it will only execute an update if it can unambiguously determine which images to install.
+When a device is validating offline-update Targets metadata, it will only execute an update if it can unambiguously determine which images to install.
 For this reason, the metadata SHOULD include a mechanism to permit disambiguation in multi-ECU systems.
 See the deployment considerations section for more detail on this recommendation.

 ### Addendum to Director repository snapshot metadata requirements

-Offline-update targets metadata files SHOULD NOT be listed in the main snapshots metadata file of the Director repository, if implemented.
+Offline-update Targets metadata files SHOULD NOT be listed in the main snapshots metadata file of the Director repository, if implemented.
 Because the offline-update role signs its own snapshot metadata, listing those files in the main snapshots metadata file is redundant, and increases the size of a file that is downloaded very frequently.

 ### Required files for offline updates